 - For integrals: practice, practice, practice.
 Do the review packet and search the answer keys on-line.
 Take the practice tests.
 Come ask me for advice on problems you were unable to do or unsure of.
 On the test itself, be prepared to mess around and to try several different things on any given integeral.
 If you can't figure out how to do a given integral (or other problem), skip it and come back to it later.
-But try not to just stare; keep trying to come up with different strategies and keep writing stuff down. - Improper Integrals: Recognizing them: a ∞ or $-\infty$ in the limits of integration is a dead giveaway, but also look to see whether the integrand has a vertical asymptote at either endpoint, or anywhere in between.
-Computing them: first, if needed, chop the interval up into pieces so that each piece has only one place of badness, and so that that place is at one of the endpoints.
-Second, compute the integral on each piece by taking a limit as t approaches the bad endpoint.
-The limit sign is important; don't leave it off. - For sequences: know all the methods; but remember, if you want to use L'Hôpital, you must step aside and use the related function and convert from the integer-only variable n to the real variable x. - Don't confuse a sequence with a series. - Don't make up an n^{th} term convergence test. - For series: don't try to misuse a convergence test.
-If the limit of the terms is zero, the div test is inconclusive.
+But try not to just stare; keep trying to come up with different strategies and keep writing stuff down. - Improper Integrals: Recognizing them: a $\infty$ or $-\infty$ in the limits of integration is a dead giveaway, but also look to see whether the integrand has a vertical asymptote at either endpoint.
+Computing them: Compute the integral on each piece by taking a limit as t approaches the bad endpoint.
+The limit sign is important; don't leave it off. - For sequences: know all the methods; but remember, if you want to use L'Hôpital, you must step aside and use the related function and convert from the integer-only variable n to the real variable x. - Make sure not to confuse a sequence with a series. - Don't make up an $n^{th}$ term convergence test. - For series: try not to misuse a convergence test.
+If the limit of the terms is zero, the Div. test is inconclusive.
 (It does not say that the series converges, for example.)
 If you get stuck using a convergence test, you need to try something else.
 If you're really stuck, write down (briefly) what failed and why.
 Once you see it on paper, that might give you an idea of what will work; or if it doesn't, you may at least get some partial credit.
 Study the overview sheet I made with all the convergence tests listed.
-MEMORIZE THEM! - If you're asked for the sum of a series, in our class that pretty much means that you must be dealing with a geometric series, or telescoping series, or the sum of two such things. - Train being efficient in writing your convergence of series answers.
-Be explicit about 3 things, 1. your convergence conclusion, 2. your test used (or type of series), and 3. write the reasons or show all of the conditions checked.
+MEMORIZE THEM! - If you're asked for the sum of a series, in our class that pretty much means that you must be dealing with a geometric series, or the sum of two such things. - Train being efficient in writing your convergence of series answers.
+Be explicit about 3 things, 1. your convergence conclusion or declaration, 2. your test used (or type of series), and 3. write the reasons or show all of the conditions checked.
 Leave no details out.